Guido-Romano/port-scanner/README.md

 1. **Input**: The script prompts the user to enter the IP address of the target host.
 2. **Validation**: The IP address is validated to ensure it is in the correct format.
-3. **Port Scanning**: The script concurrently scans a list of common ports on the host.
+3. **Aggressive Port Scanning**: The script concurrently scans a list of the 100 most common ports on the host using multiple threads to speed up the process.
 4. **Service Detection**: If a port is open, the script uses Nmap to detect the service, version, product, and extra info running on the port.
 5. **HTTP Request**: For common web server ports (80, 443, 8080, 5426), the script sends an HTTP request and prints the response.
 6. **Output**: The script prints the status of each scanned port, including open ports and detected services.